 Reasons for particle morphologies to differ between the four metals are manifold.
 Particle growth is strongly material, size and temperature dependent.
 Initial coalescence occurs within the spark generator under rapid cooling of the supersaturated vapor.
 However, coalescence and aggregation can continue well below the bulk melting points of the individual metals (Lehtinen and Zachariah, 2002).
-Significantly lower melting points for particles in the low-nm size range compared to bulk values have been estimated (see Table 1) because of the increased surface to volume ratio associated with large internal stress.
-(Buffat and Borel, 1976; Castro et al., 1990) As we generate particles as small as 1 nm this melting point depression likely has a notable effect on the particle morphologies observed here, resulting in a more pronounced coalescence and therefore a relatively late onset of agglomeration.
+Significantly lower melting points for particles in the low-nm size range compared to bulk

+- 165 values have been estimated (see Table 1) because of the increased surface to volume ratio associated with large internal stress.(Buffat and Borel, 1976; Castro et al., 1990) As we generate particles as small as 1 nm this melting point depression likely has a notable effect on the particle morphologies observed here, resulting in a more pronounced coalescence and therefore a relatively late onset of agglomeration.
 Temperatures in Table 1 were obtained from literature using a thermodynamic liquid nucleation and growth model or molecular dynamics simulations.
-According to these models, Au NPs experience the lowest melting points (600 K for 2 nm particles; Table 1), which could explain the large diameter of primary Au particles of up to about 5.6 nm, whereas Pt exhibits the highest melting points, which might explain the lower primary particle size observed here.
+According to these models, Au NPs - 170 experience the lowest melting points (600 K for 2 nm particles; Table 1), which could explain the large diameter of primary Au particles of up to about 5.6 nm, whereas Pt exhibits the highest melting points, which might explain the lower primary particle size observed here.
 It is further reported that for Au particles, liquid-like behaviour, i.e., having a high mobility surface layer, occurs down to room temperature.
-(Arcidiacono et al., 2004; Kofman et al., 1994) Multiple studies describe Au particles smaller than approximately 3 nm as being liquid like at room temperature.
-(Castro et al., 1990; Feng et al., 2016; Pfeiffer et al., 2015)
+(Arcidiacono et al., 2004; Kofman et al., 1994) Multiple studies describe Au particles smaller than approximately 3 nm as being liquid like at room temperature.(Castro et al., 1990; Pfeiffer et al., - 175 2015)

 For Cu and Ni particles a substantial melting point depression is estimated as well, but their primary particles are smaller than for Au and Pt.
 These elements are more prone to surface oxidation than Au and Pt (Barr, 1978; Payne et al., 2009), which results in higher melting points than estimated for the pure metals, preventing further coalescence/aggregation.
-(Gao and Gu, 2015; Olszok et al., 2023; Weber and Friedlander, 1997) The present oxygen impurities prevent the movement of the grain boundaries by pinning them (i.e., the thermal energy needed to increase the typically single crystal PPs in size is higher and thus prevents further growth).
-(Seipenbusch et al., 2003) Even though we use high purity (99.99%) electrodes, oxygen impurities in the carrier gas in the low ppm range used in our study lead to the formation of oxide layers for Cu and Ni.
+(Gao and Gu, 2015; Weber and Friedlander, 1997) Even though we use high purity (99.99%) electrodes, oxygen impurities in the

+180 carrier gas in the low ppm range used in our study lead to the formation of oxide layers for Cu and Ni.
 (Hallberg et al., 2018; Olszok et al., 2024)